The Knightsbridge Residences: Architecture

-The building introduces the Lantern concept, a unique architectural featuring stacked special residential units with dramatic floor-to-ceiling windows that create iconic, sparkling glass boxes.
-This will be a distinguishing feature \which can easily be seen around the city, especially at night.
+The building introduced the Lantern concept, a unique architectural featuring stacked special residential units with dramatic floor-to-ceiling windows that create iconic, sparkling glass boxes.
+This is a distinguishing feature which can easily be seen around the city, especially at night.

-The building will have a maximum of 20 units per floor, each with a floor to ceiling clearance of 2.7 meters, and will have 300 parking slots available in 4 basement floors.
+The building has a maximum of 20 units per floor, each with a floor to ceiling clearance of 2.7 meters, and has 300 parking slots available in 4 basement floors.